gjz78910/GreenStableYolo/README.md

 This repository contains the **source codes** and **raw experiment results** for the paper.

 >**Abstract:** Tuning the parameters and prompts for improving AI-based image generation systems has been a substantial yet unaddressed challenge.
-To mitigate this issue, this study introduces Green StableYolo, a novel approach that leverages NSGA-II to optimize the parameters and prompts for Stable Diffusion, aiming to enhance both GPU inference time and quality of the generated images, as assessed by Yolo.
-Experimental results demonstrate that while having a relatively small impact (18%) on image quality compared to the baseline StableYolo method, Green StableYolo achieves a substantial reduction in inference time (266% less) and a 526% higher hypervolume, thereby advancing the state-of-the-art in multi-objective optimization for text-to-image generation.
+Hence we introduce Green StableYolo, which improves the parameters and prompts for stability.ai’s deep learning Stable Diffusion using NSGA-II and Yolo to both reduce GPU inference time and increase quality of the generated images.
+Our experiments show that despite a relatively slight trade-off (18%) in image quality compared to the baseline StableYolo (which only considers image quality), Green StableYolo achieves a substantial reduction in inference time (266% less) and a 526% higher hypervolume, thereby advancing the state-of-the-art in multi-objective optimization for text-to-image.

 # Documents
 - **results**: